Practitioners' Perspectives on a Differential Privacy Deployment Registry: Differential privacy deployment card

 \subsubsection{Privacy loss}

-This section describes the strength of DP guarantees.
-Both the privacy unit and privacy parameters are required for Tier 2 entries, but we suggest providing a more detailed explanation of the privacy unit for Tier 3 entries, as described below.\\ \textbf{Privacy unit.} The entity being protected.
+This section{\footnote{Instead of creating a separate section for privacy loss, an alternative is to group privacy unit with data domain (because the privacy unit is the entity whose data changes under adjacent datasets in the data domain~\cite{bailie2025topics}) and privacy-loss parameters with the privacy measure because the privacy measure defines the meaning of the privacy-loss parameters.} describes the strength of DP guarantees.
+Both the privacy unit and privacy-loss parameters are required for Tier 2 entries, but we suggest providing a more detailed explanation of the privacy unit for Tier 3 entries, as described below.\\ \textbf{Privacy unit.} The entity being protected.
 For example, the privacy unit might be a person or household, or a single event (``event-level'' privacy) or the set of all events associated with a particular user in one day (``user-day'' privacy).
-In other words, the privacy unit ``characterizes what [is being] protected''~\cite{cowan2024hands}.
-More formally, the privacy unit is the entity whose data changes under adjacent datasets~\cite{bailie2025topics}.
-Tier 3 entries should go beyond stating a high-level description of the privacy unit and include a precise specification of what constitutes adjacent datasets.\\ \textbf{Privacy parameters.} Values for parameters like $\epsilon$, $\delta$, and $\rho$; the specific parameters that apply to a given deployment will vary according to the DP flavor used.
-Privacy parameters have been described as expressing the ``intensity of protection''~\cite{bailie2025topics}.
+The privacy unit ``characterizes what [is being] protected''~\cite{cowan2024hands}.
+More formally, it is the entity whose data changes under adjacent datasets~\cite{bailie2025topics}; it is defined by the input metric and maximum input distance~\cite{gaboardi2020programming}.
+Tier 3 entries should also include a precise specification of what constitutes adjacent datasets.\\ \textbf{Privacy-loss parameters.} Values for parameters like $\epsilon$, $\delta$, and $\rho$.
+The specific parameters that apply to a given deployment will vary according to the DP flavor used.
+Privacy-loss parameters express the ``intensity of protection''~\cite{bailie2025topics}.